 An imbalance in either of these two elements inevitably creates difficulties.
 Too little Water and we become frozen, unable to take a risk, afraid we’ll make a mistake.
 Too much Water and our work (and our life) spills out everywhere, our art becomes watered down, soggy.
 Too little Fire and we lack the creative spark, we will find little joy in our work.
 Too much Fire and we work without ceasing, leaving only ash in our wake.
 We may create, but we as we do, we burn down everything in our path including our health and our relationships.

 If you find yourself stuck in either an excess or deficiency of either Fire or Water, consider how you might bring a little more balance to these elements.

 If you are frozen and experiencing a creative block, try engaging with your creative passion.
-View great works of art or commune with other artists or making passionate love with your beloved.
+View great works of art and commune with other artists.
+Make passionate love with your beloved.
 Take small risks.
+Start out small.
 Paint or write for only fifteen minutes.
 Walk in the sunshine.
-Give yourself permission to make a mistake. give yourself permission to fail.
+Give yourself permission to make a mistake, permission to fail.